highmobility/auto-api/changelogs/L11_to_L12_changes.md

 # AutoAPI L12 Changelog

-Level 12 contains a number of updates to the protocol, including new property components, changes to the spec and more.
+Level 12 contains a number of updates to the protocol.

+**These include**:
+new capability for static vehicle information (properties split from `vehicle_status`)
+new property component to dynamically transfer values in different units
+new property component to output availability information for a given datapoint
+new properties to go along with the _unit component_
+new deprecation structure to ease the pain of future API changes
+changes to fields in spec to foster consitency
+other minor changes

 * [Spec Changes](#spec-changes)
   * [Renamed Fields](#renamed-fields)